Iaotle/IND-Appointment-Checker/README.md

 (Keep in mind this only checks for available appointments, you have to book it yourself)

+This script requires the `requests` library for python.
+Use `pip install requests` to install.
+Tested on python3.10.

 ---
-© Vadim Isakov, Nick Veld, iikotelnikov
+© Vadim Isakov, Nick Veld, Ilya Kotelnikov

 Licensed under the [GNU General Public License](LICENSE)